AXErunners/docs/introduction/features.rst

-InstantSend technology will allow for cryptocurrencies such as Axe to compete with nearly instantaneous transaction systems such as credit cards for point-of-sale situations while not relying on a centralized authority.
-Widespread vendor acceptance of Axe and InstantSend could revolutionize cryptocurrency by shortening the delay in confirmation of transactions from as long as an hour (with Bitcoin) to as little as a few seconds.
+InstantSend technology will allow for cryptocurrencies such as Axe to compete with nearly instantaneous transaction systems such as credit cards for point-of-sale situations while not relying on a centralised authority.
+Widespread vendor acceptance of Axe and InstantSend could revolutionise cryptocurrency by shortening the delay in confirmation of transactions from as long as an hour (with Bitcoin) to as little as a few seconds.